Integrate with a mobile app

 Option 2: Using DeepLink:

+DeepLinks are a type of link that send users directly to an app instead of a website.
 Similarly to the above Option 1: Listening for Redirect URL, this option relies on the Success or Failure URL.
-In this case, the back-end component is listening for these URLs.

 The result of the payment is then shown to the customer.